 This species is endemic to New Caledonia, a French territory off the East coast of Australia.

-Onmivore – They are opportunistic feeders.
-They will typically be feeding on crickets and soft fruits
+Omnivore – They are opportunistic feeders.
+They will typically feed on crickets and soft fruits.

 Under Human Care: 20-30 years

 The primary threat to this species is the continued loss or degradation of forest habitat.
-This is a particular risk near settlements and along river valleys where agricultural activities are intensifying, and on Ile des Pins where there is the additional effect of increased tourism.
+This is a particular risk near settlements and along river valleys where agricultural activities are intensifying.

 Mossy prehensile-tailed geckos get their common name from the moss or lichen-like camouflage pattern it displays.